 Perhaps more importantly, consider how a pack fits your body and how it feels once you've packed it up and taken it for a spin.
-Have a professional help you size it, or teach you how to measure and fit one yourself.
+Have a professional help you size it or teach you how to measure and fit one yourself.

 Finally, keep in mind that comfort is even more paramount if you're taking your pack on a backcountry adventure in between some urban excursions.
-We take the Farpoint on shorter backpacking trips, but for multi-night excursions into the wild, consider the Kelty Redwing 44
+We take the Farpoint on shorter backpacking trips, but for multi-night outings into the wild, consider the Kelty Redwing 44

 with a lightweight daypack for a super versatile combo that we've used around the globe.
 Typically, backpacking models work better in the outdoors, so if you plan on embarking on spontaneous backcountry overnights, this combo could be your ideal setup.